s4imu/Classrom/README.md

 - Also uses express in the back-end to manage the server;

--Starting database using SQL and Postgres;
+- Starting database using SQL and Postgres;